 But I make this plea to all of you, particularly if you have little spare money.
-Don’t go over the top with your spending this Christmas.
+Do not go over the top with your spending this Christmas.
 Don’t get yourself into debt for one day.
-I don’t want anyone to still be paying off 25th December 2020 for the next year.
+I don’t want anyone to still be paying off 25th December 2021 for the next year.

 Even worse you could still be paying off Christmas the following Christmas, and the credit card debt gets larger and larger.
 Only buy what you can afford.

 I have been there many a time.
 I can look back and see that I have spent an extra £1,000 on Christmas, on top of the regular monthly spend.
 Often that £1,000 has been money that I haven’t had.
 I have given into the marketing and mum guilt, and spent, spent, spent.